jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Other economies had bankers, reporters, analysts during these revelations, but soon were purchasing the products made by people whose imagination were surrounded by the best technologies.

-Because of you, America still develops leading edge of semiconductor manufacturing.
+Texas Instruments, Wolfspeed, Global Foundries are also doing great work, but only Intel is develops the most advanced, "leading edge",  semiconductor manufacturing.

 But that is a fading skillset and reporters don't realize the Internet Age might pass us by if we stop birthing its products.
-So, reporters should use their skills and find the root problems impeding advanced semiconductor manufacturing in America.
+So, naysayers should use their skills and find the root problems impeding advanced semiconductor manufacturing in America.
 Asianometry made a good start with "Intel Should Second Source nVidia."

 As for investors, Arthur Rock turned a few bucks and a few young PhD's into Fairchild Semiconductor and the Fairchildren.
 Intel is the last Fairchild manufacturer, and it's still alive, but if it's 14A node and SDK are not worth investing in, fine.